Eykam/Zag/src/layer2_datalink/resources.md

 ```
 Figure 1: Packet received by NIC.

-As the frame is detected / captured from Layer 1, the NIC strips the preamble and Start frame delimiter.
-It then passes the stripped frame to the L2 network drivers (Figure 2).
-The data transfer from `NIC => Driver` can be implemented in many ways.
-For example, the NIC may have direct access to a shared buffer in main memory.
-The CPU is notified of the transfer.
-The L2 network drivers will then read the shared memory buffer, and extract the frame data (Figure 2).
+The transition of Ethernet frame data from Layer 1 to Layer 2 involves several key steps.
+As the Network Interface Controller (NIC) detects and captures a frame from the physical layer, it immediately strips away the preamble and Start Frame Delimiter (SFD).
+These elements, crucial for frame synchronization at the physical level, are no longer needed for higher-layer processing.
+The NIC then prepares to transfer the stripped frame to the Layer 2 network drivers in the kernel.

+This data transfer from NIC to driver can be implemented through various mechanisms, with Direct Memory Access (DMA) being the most common in modern systems.
+In a typical DMA setup, the NIC writes the frame data directly into a pre-allocated buffer in the system's main memory.
+Once the transfer is complete, the NIC generates an interrupt to notify the CPU.
+Responding to this interrupt, the Layer 2 network drivers in the kernel can then access and process the frame data from the shared memory buffer.
+This efficient method minimizes CPU involvement in data transfer, allowing for high-speed network operations with reduced system overhead.

 ```